JogiAshok87/BharatNews/README.md

 Pay attention to typography, spacing, and layout to achieve a classic newspaper look.

 Navigation
-Implement routing between the Home Screen and the Article Detail Screen using React Router.
+Implement routing between the Home Screen and the Article Detail Screen using React Router."# BharatNews"